ybettan/special-resource-operator/docs/lab/README.md

-## EXERCISE 3

-**Using DTK to build a driver container image**
+## Deploy Intel's ICE driver-container

-Driver Toolkit a.k.a.
+[driver-toolkit](https://github.com/openshift/driver-toolkit) a.k.a.
 DTK is a container image which can be used as a base image to build out-of-tree driver containers as it has all the required dependencies to do so.

+A more advanced recipe will be used along with DTK for the following:
+Use DTK to build a driver container image, create a recipe for SRO which will deploy the newly created driver image from the local registry and verify the Daemonset is running on the needed nodes.

 The only previous requirement is knowing in advance which DTK image is needed to use.
 This image will depend on your Openshift Cluster version and architecture type.
 We could find out version and use data accordingly i.e for an x86 architecture image: